Liana Paredes Fellowship Program

 Redeat (Red) Wondemu, 2024

-Lens-based artist, Washington DC
+Lens-based artist, Washington, D.C.

 Patience Williams, 2024

-Lecturer of English, Howard University, DC
+Lecturer of English, Howard University, Washington, D.C.

 Williams’ research connects with her academic interests focusing on letters and correspondence written by women.
 During her week as a fellow, Patience “was able to curate curriculum for [her] students at Howard University pertaining to high society and generational wealth—subjects they are very fond of.”